-The line is equipped with CBTC, allowing LRVs to operate at Grade of Automation 2 (GoA2) in the underground sections, with the driver responsible for closing the doors and supervising the system.
-Drivers control the LRVs on at-grade sections with the assistance of the train protection system.
-The train control system can also be monitored from the Operational Control Centre at the depot, which is able to remotely stop the train in the event that the driver is incapacitated.
+The line is equipped with CBTC, allowing LRVs to operate at Grade of Automation 2 (GoA 2) in the underground sections, with the driver responsible for closing the doors and supervising the system.
+Drivers control the LRVs using line of sight on at-grade sections with the assistance of the train protection system.
+The train control system can also be monitored from the Operational Control Centre (OCC) at the depot, which is able to remotely stop the train in the event that the driver is incapacitated.

-Due to the security situation in Israel, the train is equipped with a number of security features.
-These include impact-proof glass and an additional cover to protect the traction equipment located in the roof of the vehicle in the event of a Molotov cocktail attack, with the increasing the weight of each vehicle to 50 tonnes.
-Digital systems such as CCTV and Wi-Fi are also designed with improved cyber security, while the OCC is located underground and surrounded by strengthened concrete to allow it to continue operating in the event of an attack.
+Due to the security situation in Israel, the train is equipped with a number of additional safety features.
+These include impact-proof glass and an additional cover to protect the traction equipment located in the roof of the vehicle in the event of a Molotov cocktail attack, increasing the weight of each vehicle to 50 tonnes.
+Digital systems such as CCTV and Wi-Fi are also designed with improved cyber security.

 CRRC is responsible for the maintenance of the LRVs for 16 years but is also training Israeli staff to ensure knowledge transfer.
 Two maintenance facilities have been built at the depot beside Kiryat Arye station, including a light maintenance facility to allow minor regular maintenance, and a heavy maintenance workshop which includes two train jacks, a bogie cleaning facility and bogie jack.